Conversations about Science routinely go beyond the examination syllabus.

 In classroom Science, the emphasis is upon practical observations and hands-on experiments.
 Food-based activities provide good learning opportunities for Infants, such as making bread, dissolving jelly, melting chocolate or drying apple rings.
 A unique feature of our Science curriculum is the use of narrative.
 Infants read stories about scientific discoveries made by Albert Einstein, John James Audobon and Edward Jenner, for example, to inspire them to explore further.

 In the Junior Schools, with the exception of Year 6, Science lessons are delivered by the class teacher.
 Juniors explore key topics in greater depth, conducting classroom based experiments.
 They cover topics such as earth science, human and plant biology, states of matter, space and forces.
-So You Really Want to Learn Science Book 1 is used in Years 4, 5 and 6.
+Galore Park text books are used in Years 4, 5 and 6.
 In Year 6 pupils are taught by a specialist teacher from our Senior School using the lab facilities in our Senior School.

 Narrative also features for Juniors.
 They read biographies of inspiring scientists or engineers every year, such as Archimedes, Galileo, the Wright brothers, or Jane Goodall.
 Well written descriptions of animals in the English countryside are also used to support Nature Walks.